 Dinosaur National Monument

 Dinosaur National Monument, in the southeastern side of Utah, near the Colorado border covers a region where some of the country’s most impressive dinosaur fossils have been found.
-One of the park’s best specimens is the nearly complete skull, lower jaw, and neck vertebrae of an Allosaurus.
 The area called the Dinosaur Quarry has a “Dinosaur Wall” a steep rock layer where hundreds of dinosaur fossils have been discovered.
 Visitors can view the fossils as they have been exposed in the wall and visit the Quarry Exhibit Hall.
 Within the park boundaries there are also several other prehistoric sites including prehistoric residences.

 Things to Do in Utah

 Your packing list for your trip to Utah should start with the word camera, after that, you might also consider putting hiking shoes high on the list.
-Utah is one of the country’s foremost destinations for sightseeing and outdoor adventure, so whether you prefer high-energy travel or a more leisurely pace, you’ll be equally impressed by the wide open spaces of Utah, just don’t forget that camera.
+Utah is one of the country’s foremost destinations for sightseeing and outdoor adventure.